Life Alert Emergency Response

 Life Alert FAQ

-- No, Life Alert systems usually aren’t covered by Medicare.
-However, if you have Medicare Advantage or Medicaid, you may be eligible for partial or full medical alert system coverage or reimbursement.
+Life Alert systems usually aren’t covered by Medicare.
+However, some Medicare Advantage plans might cover some of the cost of Life Alert for seniors — it depends on your provider.
 You might also qualify for medical alert coverage under your long-term care insurance plan.

 Is Life Alert worth it?